"Do not be afraid. Do not be satisfied with mediocrity." Saint John Paul II

 Now we are seeking individuals that can put foundations under his dreams.
 His next jaunt is to enter the NYC Marathon once again sponsored by Catholic Charities-amazing.

-Mr. Berry is seeking the support of others to do that while as yourself being a motivated, personal and on fire individual,as are you.
+Mr. Berry is seeking the support of others to do that while surviving homelessness and attempting to thrive.

 In order to return the favor and pay it forward, Mr. Berry wishes to run in all fifty states while raising money for Catholic Charities as well as encouraging others.
 Inspired by God and Country this is his quest.